logolang/logo-playground/content/en/tutorials/03-loops-and-variables/01-loop.md

 ]
 ```

-The whole usage of repeat command in general is called a loop.
+The whole usage of `repeat` command in general is called a loop.
 Loops are used in programming to repeat a specific block of code.
-Here we have used the "repeat" loop to execute our commands specified number of times.

-Now you can use the repeat loop to draw hexagon:
+Please write the repeat loop to draw a hexagon:

 <!--logo {"width":"300px", "height":"200px", "solution": true}-->